PHYSICAL, HEALTH, AND EMERGENCY FORMS

 HOME SCHOOLED STUDENTS

 Home schooled students must be registered with the State Department of Education.
 If registered, home schooled students are eligible in the school district in which they reside.
+A notorized copy of your Affidavit of Intent to Homeschool must be submitted as part of the registration requirements.
 Home schooled students must meet all other conditions of athletic eligibility including academic requirements.

 INTERNATIONAL STUDENT ELIGIBILITY - Prefatory Statement: In an effort to preserve and promote interscholastic competitive opportunities for Arizona students and further the goals of competitive fairness and equity, and recognizing the concerns of AIA member schools related to displacement of Arizona students by students from foreigh countries, the following bylaw addresses the interscholastic eligiblity status of international students attending an AIA member school: